Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Materials and Methods

 \section{Materials and Methods}

 The actual scenario of FLASH irradiation is inherently complex.
 To conduct a mathematical analysis of the FLASH effect using theoretical hypotheses, it is necessary to simplify the intricate situation into concise mathematical representations.
-In this work, we abstract the complex models of the oxygen depletion hypothesis and radical recombination-antioxidants hypothesis into concise equations.
+In this study, we abstract the complex models of the oxygen depletion hypothesis and radical recombination-antioxidants hypothesis into concise equations.
 Then we solve these equations to examine the impact of radiation features and other factors on the FLASH effect.
-Moreover, we show how to implement the hypotheses' models in clinical applications by the example of fitting the experimental data and predicting the biological effects.
+The damage reduction factor (DRF) is defined to quantitatively evaluate the FLASH effect.
+The formulas of DRF vs. radiation features and other factors were derived.
+Moreover, we show how to implement the mechanism hypothesis-based models into clinical applications through a systematic pipeline to acquire experimental data.